wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

 None of the above solutions are fixing my problem
 -------------------------------------------------

-All the technologies we are using have their own logs files, you can check them and look for error and warning messages.
+All the components we are using have their own logs files, you can check them and look for error and warning messages.

 1. Check the Elastic Stack log files: